BoomanWill/Rhythmbox-controls/README.md

 ### Instructions

 To install:
-1. Download the .zip file
+1. Download and extract the .zip and cd to it
 2. In a terminal, run `sudo chmod +x setup.sh`
 3. Execute setup.sh with `./setup.sh`